J-Sanderson/petz-petfile-reader/README.md

 Download and run `npm install`

-Once installed, move the .pet file is in the root directory and run:
+Once installed, copy the .pet file you wish to parse into the root directory and run:

 `node reader.js (pet filename)`